tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    to "Yes".
-1. ech_outer_extensions(0xfd00), with the "TLS 1.3" column values set to "CH", "DTLS-Only" column set to "N", "Recommended" column set to "Yes", and the "Comments" column set to "Only appears in inner CH."
+1. ech_outer_extensions(0xfd00), with the "TLS 1.3" column values set to "CH", "DTLS-Only" column set to "N", "Recommended" column set to "Yes", and the "Comment" column set to "Only appears in inner CH."

 ## Update of the TLS Alert Registry {#alerts}